 Faiyaz: Women are underrepresented in STEM (Science, Technology, Engineering and Math) fields.
 It is important for us to ensure Layla receives the education she needs to help close this gender gap in these areas of expertise in the future.

-We totally agree, Canadian schools, encourage young women to code!
+We totally agree, Canadian schools need to encourage young women to code!
 So Layla, what coding languages do you know?
 Which one do you like to use and why?

 We like your enthusiasm!
 Do you help other coders?